04

 Timesheets + Paychex

-Staff timesheet capture wired into Paychex's payroll API — submitted hours flow straight to payroll without re-keying.
-Cut administrative overhead for the small ops team.
+Staff timesheet capture wired into Paychex's payroll API.
+Submitted hours flow straight to payroll without re-keying, cutting administrative overhead for the small ops team.

 03